 - select any egress BH RLC channel on the selected egress link;

-NOTE: Uplink Traffic to BH RLC Channel Mapping Configuration may contain multiple entries for F1-C traffic.
+NOTE: Uplink Traffic to BH RLC Channel Mapping Configuration may contain multiple entries for F1-C/non-F1 traffic.
 It is up to IAB node's implementation to decide which entry is selected, but the selected entry has to match the BAP routing ID selected in 5.2.1.2.1, i.e. BAP routing ID and BH RLC channel must be derived from the same BH Information IE.

+NOTE x: For BAP SDUs encapsulating F1-C or F1-U packets from a (logical) mIAB-DU, the configuration derived from the DU’s respective donor-IAB-CU is used.

 5.2.1.4.3 Mapping to BH RLC Channel at IAB-donor-DU